 What to expect in your video interview

 As BDO’s video interview is strengths-based, expect questions that will get you to explain how you’d react under certain circumstances, as opposed to questions that ask you about specific experiences.
 Recruiters are looking to understand more about you: what you can do well and what you enjoy doing.
-One of the advantages of the BDO videos interview is that there won’t be an interviewer watching you at the same time as make your responses.
+One of the advantages of the BDO videos interview is that there won’t be an interviewer watching you at the same time as you make your responses.
 You record them, so you can choose to complete the video interview at a time convenient for you, ideally when you are feeling at your best and relaxed.
-Make sure you follow TARGETjobs’ basic video interview advice, such as finding a quite space where you won’t be interrupted for up to 30 minutes (important as you will not be able to redo your responses), dressing appropriately and having a glass of water to hand, so that you can project a confident, relaxed version of yourself.
+Make sure you follow TARGETjobs’ basic video interview advice, such as finding a quiet space where you won’t be interrupted for up to 30 minutes (important as you will not be able to redo your responses), dressing appropriately and having a glass of water to hand, so that you can project a confident, relaxed version of yourself.
 You’ll have the opportunity to answer a test questions before you start the interview itself.
 Then, answer the questions you’re asked rather than trying to respond with pre-prepared answers.
 Previous BDO graduate candidates have reported being asked questions such as:

 - How do you ensure you are an effective communicator?